Vhaos/vhaos.dev/content/posts/handy-shell-aliases-and-functions.md

 author = "Kareem"
-authorTwitter = "kareemdagg" #do not include @ cover = "" #cover image to show for this post tags = ["bash", "programming"] #what tags (in the tags page) to list this post under keywords = ["bash", "programming", "shell"] #keywords to set for SEO description = "" #text that shows in the post list view (if showFullContent) is false.
+authorTwitter = "kareemdagg" #do not include @ cover = "" #cover image to show for this post tags = ["bash", "programming", "git"] #what tags (in the tags page) to list this post under keywords = ["bash", "programming", "shell", "git", "zsh"] #keywords to set for SEO description = "The more you work in the terminal, the faster you start to build a repitive workflow.
+While aomw tasks actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
+Lucky for us many of these can be abstracted or automated completely! 🔨" #text that shows in the post list view (if showFullContent) is false.
 Also set as description for SEO showFullContent = false #whether to show all post content in list view (overrides description field if true) weight = 0 #priority to set post in list and search views.
 0 is defualt priority, 1 pins post, lower weight = higher priority.
 +++

+The more you work in the terminal, the faster you start to build a repitive workflow.
+While aomw tasks actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
+Lucky for us many of these can be abstracted or automated completely 🔨!

-.
-So, without further ado, here is a collection of aliases and functions I use for a better quality of (shell) life.
+So, without further ado, here's a collection of simple aliases and functions that I have slowly begun to use over time.
+If you would like to use any of these yourself simply append these to the end of your `~/.bashrc` file (or `~/.kshrc` for ksh users, or `~/.zshrc` for zsh users).

+---

 - [Make a directory and change to it](#make-a-directory-and-change-to-it)
 - [Concise oneline git log graph](#concise-oneline-git-log-graph)